gbtami/pychess-variants/static/docs/janggi.md

 ![Advisors](https://github.com/gbtami/pychess-variants/blob/master/static/images/JanggiGuide/Advisors.png)

-The Advisor (also known by its Western name, the **guard**) moves exactly like the King, which is one space along lines within the palace.
-Like the King, the advisor is confined to the palace.
+The **Advisor** (also known by its Western name, the **guard**) moves exactly like the King, which is one space along lines within the palace.
+Like the King, the Advisor is confined to the palace.

 ### Horse